 Native to Mexico.
-Extremely vigorous growth to 25 ft. in a single season.
+Extremely vigorous growth to 25 feet in a single season.
 Bell-shaped, summer-to-fall owers are rst greenish, then violet or rose purple.
-The common name describes the flower form: a 2-in.-long cup of petals sits in large, saucerlike green calyx.
-Leaves are divided into two or three pairs of oval, 4-in. leaets; a curling tendril at the end of each leaf enables the vine to climb rough surfaces without support.
+The common name describes the flower form: a 2 inches-long cup of petals sits in large, saucerlike green calyx.
+Leaves are divided into two or three pairs of oval, 4 inches leaets; a curling tendril at the end of each leaf enables the vine to climb rough surfaces without support.
 'Alba' has white blooms.
 'Key Lime' has pale green flowers.
 Blossoms of 'Royal Plum' emerge light green, then mature to rich deep purple with a white- streaked throat and chartreuse anthers.

 The hard-coated seeds may rot if sown outdoors in cool weather.
-Start indoors in 4-in. pots; notch seeds with a knife and press them edgewise into moistened potting mix, barely covering them.
+Start indoors in 4 inches pots; notch seeds with a knife and press them edgewise into moistened potting mix, barely covering them.
 Keep moist but not wet; transplant to warm, sunny location when weather warms up.
 Protect from wind.